Close Menu

 The outbreak of COVID-19 further increased skepticism toward China.
 As U.S. public opinion shifted, many lawmakers began to view ties with China as a security and health risk.

-David Adkins, CEO of the nonpartisan Council on State Governments and a former Kansas legislator, said the issue is politically safe.
+David Adkins, CEO of the nonpartisan Council on State Governments and a Kansas legislator, said the issue is politically safe.
 Playing the patriotism card against China resonates with U.S. voters.

 Support and criticism